 By News Team

-Kamaru Usman returns to the UFC octagon to defend his welterweight title against former teammate Gilbert Burns at UFC 258 on Saturday.
+Kamaru Usman returns to the UFC octagon to defend his welterweight title against Jorge Masvidal at UFC 261 on April 24.

-Ahead of the UFC fight night, we take a look at Usman’s key career stats and figures.
+Ahead of the UFC fight night, we take a look at the full Kamaru Usman record as well as his key career stats and figures.

 Tale of the tape: Kamaru Usman stats